Langar Hall: History

 George Howe, 3rd Viscount Howe served as a brigadier in the American war and was killed at the Battle of Carillon in 1758.

 Richard Howe (1726-1799) then succeeded to the Viscountcy.
 He served as a midshipman at the age of 14 and at 20 was given command of a sloop.
-He married in 1738 when he returned home to take possession of his estates.
+He married in 1758 when he returned home to take possession of his estates.
 In 1770 he proceeded to the Mediterranean with the rank of Rear-Admiral.
 After the relief of Gibraltar he was made First Lord of the Admiralty and elevated to an Earl.
-He was also received the Order of the Garter in 1797.
+He also received the Order of the Garter in 1797.
 He died in 1799 and was buried in the family vault at Langar.

 In the second decade of the 19th century, the house burned down and was replaced with the present smaller one in plain Georgian design.
 The Howe connection with Langar ended in 1818 when the hall was sold to John Wright Esq.,a Nottingham banker and part-owner of the Butterley Company at Ripley, Derbyshire.
 In 1830, John Wright surrendered his interest in the Butterley Company to his 24 year old son, Francis Wright.

 It was then let until it was purchased by Annie Bayley, wife of Thomas Bayley, member of Parliament for Chesterfield.
 It then passed in turn to Revd.
 Fr.
 Bayley and then Mr. and Mrs. Huskinson, another branch of the Bayley family.
 By 1937 the hall and park were the property of Geoffrey Huskinson.

 It was turned into a hotel from a family home by Geoffrey Huskinson's daughter, Imogen Skirving (1937–2016). who inherited it from her father in 1968 and at that time valued at £11,000.
 Guests at Langar Hall have included Keira Knightley, Henry Blofeld, and the Archbishop of Canterbury, and former Labour leader Ed Miliband married Justine Thornton there in 2011.